ziggy6792/project-realtime-crypto-tracker/README.md

 # Decisions

 Backend: I used https://trpc.io/ which allows you to easily build & consume fully typesafe APIs, without schemas or code generation

-Fronent: I used Create React App because it is standard and simple to setup
+Frontend: I used Create React App because it is standard and simple to setup

 I implemented the frontend and backend in one monoreposiry